 This charming center street in Barcelona is lined with trees on either sides.
 Endless shops, markets, and street vendors also line the sidewalks.
 There are so many different things to participate in on La Rambla, that everyone will find something enjoyable.
 Check out this article, dedicated to finding things to do while taking a stroll down this scenic street.
 Mercado de La Boqueria is right off La Rambla, so you can hit up both points at one time.

 Port Vell is one of the main harbors in Barcelona.
 Prior to the 1992 Olympics which were held in Barcelona, this port was rather run down and old.
 However, after renovation, this port area now hosts over 16 million visitors per year.
 Port Vell is just a short walk from La Rambla, so you’ll certainly be able to see both at once.
 At Port Vell there are several things you won’t to miss.
 For starters, be sure to check out the Christopher Columbus statue.
 This statue is over 197 feet tall, and definitely a sight to see.
 This statue marks the fact that Columbus reported back to Queen Isabella and King Ferdinand (the royals who funded his trip) in Barcelona.
 Additionally, in Port Vell, you can check out the huge aquarium, L’Aquarium Barcelona.
 At this aquarium, they offer a special offer in which you can cage dive with sharks!

 I hope this guide to Barcelona has been helpful in your trip planning!
 Don’t forget to check out our Ultimate Guide to Planning Weekend Trips.
+Check here to search for cheap flights, hotels and rental cars.
 If Barcelona doesn’t interest you, then you’re in luck, Citylife goes on many different trips throughout the semester, and there’s something for everyone to enjoy.
 Remember, if you have any questions, you can always contact us here at Citylife, and we’ll be happy to help.